irenethebest/irenethebest/README.md

 I was an accountant in Real Estate Investment, sales and Insurance industry before :grin:.
 As I was constantly involved in improving company's performance, I became very interested in how to analyze and utilize data more effectively and apply it to the real world.
 So I studied Data Science/ Data Analysis and I became a Data Scientist/Data Analyst!

-Loves pets(:dog::cat:), travel✈️, outdoor activities (:bike: 🏂 :golf::8ball:), socializing(:beer::ramen:) and chill(:notebook::tv::computer:)
+I Love pets(:dog::cat:), travel✈️, outdoor activities (:bike: 🏂 :golf::8ball:), socializing(:beer::ramen:) and chill(:notebook::tv::computer:)
 #### Want to know more about me?
 [	![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/irenejinheechoi/)